circuits/circuits/docs/source/dev/environment.rst

 for developing with or on circuits.

 .. note:: This document *assumes* you already have a working `Python`_
-          environment with a minimum `Python`_ version of 2.6 as well as `pip`_ already installed.
+          environment with a minimum `Python`_ version of 2.7 or 3.3 as well as `pip`_ already installed.